It is no secret that beauty and attractiveness are two characteristics that are valued today, thanks to popular culture and the media.

 With over a decade of excellence, we have taught tens of thousands of students with little to no health and beauty background how to become cosmetic laser techs.

-Each medical aesthetics course includes classroom education and clinical hands-on training for the ultimate learning experience.
+Each course includes classroom education and clinical hands-on training for the ultimate learning experience.
 We want you to feel comfortable and confident in your training experience and be able to provide your future clientele with amazing treatments.

 Our Comprehensive Laser Course features training on some of the industry’s most popular treatments like laser hair removal, laser tattoo removal, radiofrequency skin tightening, acne reduction, body contouring (CoolSculpting) and more!